sagemath/trac_to_gh/Issue 1345.md

 # Issue 1345: I is sometimes wrapped in SymbolicConstant, sometimes not

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1345

 Original creator: cwitty